 \subsection*{Contributions}

-In this study, we introduced a bio-inspired biarticular configuration of an exoskeleton assisting hip and knee joints and delivering torque to the knee joint distally.
-We modeled the proposed exoskeleton through a musculoskeletal simulator framework and compared it to a typical monoarticular device that assists each joint directly by mounting the actuator to the joint.
-Modeling these exoskeletons through the musculoskeletal simulator framework enabled us to get insight into not only the moment and power profiles of exoskeletons and their power consumptions, but also investigate the effect of these assistive devices on the muscle activity, energy expenditure, joint reaction forces, and the stiffness of simulated subjects.\\
+In this study, we introduce a bio-inspired biarticular configuration of an exoskeleton assisting hip and knee joints and delivering torque to the knee joint distally.
+We modeled the proposed exoskeleton through a musculoskeletal simulator framework and compared it to a typical monoarticular device that assists each joint directly by mounting an actuator to the joint.
+Modeling these exoskeletons through the musculoskeletal simulator framework enabled us to get insight into not only the moment and power profiles of exoskeletons and their power consumption, but also the effect of these assistive devices on the muscle activity, energy expenditure, joint reaction forces, and stiffness of simulated subjects.\\

 At the first stage of this investigation, the simulation-based study was conducted with ideal exoskeletons in which devices had no mass, inertia, or any limiting factor, and the actuators of these devices had no constraints on delivering torque to the joints.
-This type of simulations was employed to verify the purposed exoskeleton modeling on the musculoskeletal simulator and gain insight into the performance of devices, and their effect on the assisted musculoskeletal models under ideal conditions.\\
+This type of simulation was employed to verify the purposed exoskeleton modeling on the musculoskeletal simulator and gain insight into the performance of these devices, and their effect on the assisted musculoskeletal models under ideal conditions.\\

-This phase of the study showed that despite the same effect of both devices on the metabolic rate of subjects, the devices have different profiles and power consumptions.
-These simulations showed that loading subjects with heavy load mainly change the profiles by magnitude and time-shifting, which depends on the toe-off time.
-It is also shown that the biarticular hip actuator has a more uniform work distribution in different load conditions, and it got less affected by loading subjects.
-Studying the muscular activities of the assisted subjects showed that the muscular activations of both assisted and unassisted degrees of freedom were also affected by augmenting ideal devices.
-Through the joint reaction loading analysis on this phase of simulations, it was observed that the assisted subjects have considerably different reaction loadings in all degrees of freedom of lower extremity and interestingly despite the same effect of devices on muscles and metabolic of assisted subjects, they have a different impact on the reaction loadings of the knee and patellofemoral joint.
+This phase of the study showed that despite the same effect of both devices on the metabolic rates of subjects, the devices have different profiles and power consumptions.
+These simulations showed that loading subjects with a heavy load mainly changes the profiles by magnitude and time-shifting, which depends on the toe-off time.
+It was also shown that the biarticular hip actuator has a more uniform work distribution in different load conditions, and it was less affected by loading subjects.
+Studying the muscular activities of the assisted subjects showed that the muscular activations of both assisted and unassisted degrees of freedom are also affected by augmenting ideal devices.
+Through the joint reaction loading analysis on this phase of simulations, it was observed that the assisted subjects have considerably different reaction loadings in all degrees of freedom of all joints of the lower extremity, and interestingly, despite the same effect of devices on muscles and metabolic rates of assisted subjects, they have a different impact on the reaction loadings of the knee and patellofemoral joint.
 Finally, the stiffness analysis showed that the assistive actuators have utterly different stiffness properties and impact on the stiffness of joints.\\

 Although studying the exoskeletons without any restriction on their performance provides handy erudition about the exoskeletons, it is necessary to analyze and compare them in more realistic conditions that can be applied in real-time applications.
-Consequently, we organized another stage at this study in which we introduce a novel Pareto simulations framework to conduct reliable comparisons among different configurations of the exoskeletons in their optimal configurations by taking advantage of Pareto optimization and Pareto filtering methods and implementing it in the musculoskeletal framework.
-This designed method can provide average optimal trade-off cases for each configuration of the assistive devices based on the defined optimization objectives that were defined as metabolic cost reduction and device power consumption as two optimization criteria in this study.
-The Pareto simulations and optimal devices resulted from this method can be employed to conduct fair comparisons, and it was used to study and compare the assistive devices with constraints on their maximum provideable torque to the joints.\\
+Consequently, we organized another stage for this study in which we introduced a novel Pareto simulations framework to conduct reliable comparisons among different configurations of the exoskeletons in their optimal configurations by taking advantage of Pareto optimization and Pareto filtering methods and implementing them into the musculoskeletal framework.
+This designed method can provide average optimal trade-off cases for each configuration of the assistive devices based on the defined optimization objectives, which were defined as metabolic cost reduction and device power consumption as two optimization criteria in this study.
+The Pareto simulations and optimal devices resulting from this method can be employed to conduct fair comparisons, and it was used to study and compare the assistive devices with constraints on their maximum provideable torque to the joints.\\